fastrodev/fastro/readme.md

 # Fastro
 ![][build] ![][stats]

 Built on top of [Deno standard library](https://deno.land/std@0.74.0).
-Written in [TypeScript](https://www.typescriptlang.org/).

-The speed is already close to the raw Deno HTTP library.
-[Check this perfomance test](https://fastro.dev/docs/perfomance).
+The speed is [close to the raw Deno HTTP library](https://fastro.dev/docs/perfomance).

-No need to add or register route declarations, controllers, middlewares, templates, or static files manually.

-It will be loaded and saved when the server starts.
+No need to register routes, controllers, middlewares, templates, or static files manually.
+They will be loaded and saved when the server starts.

 ## Getting started